-This guideline has been developed by the British Society of Gastroenterology UK COVID-19 IBD working group and we are grateful for all of the input from contributors within the group.
-The British Society of Gastroenterology UK COVID-19 IBD working group are thankful for the support of Crohn's & Colitis UK in developing a patient-friendly version of these guidelines and to the UK IBD Registry for supporting development of a patient selfidentification tool implementing the guidelines.
-Working with these organisations, and real time, valuable feedback from patients engaging with the IBD Registry and Crohn's and Colitis UK tools, as well as previous versions of this guidance on the BSG website, has helped clarify ambiguities in the original risk stratification grid.
-This has provided a powerful and unique mechanism for rapid patient-clinician co-development of this clinical guideline.
+Patient and public involvement Real time, valuable feedback from patients engaging with the IBD Registry and Crohn's and Colitis UK tools, as well as previous versions of this guidance on the British Society of Gastroenterology website, has helped clarify ambiguities in the original risk stratification grid.
+This has provided a powerful and unique mechanism for rapid patient-clinician co-development of this clinical guidance.